Battle of Taranto: Aftermath

-Nevertheless, Cunningham's estimate that Italians would be unwilling to risk their remaining heavy units was quickly proven wrong.
-Only five days after Taranto, Campioni sortied with two battleships, six cruisers and 14 destroyers to successfully disrupt a mission to deliver aircraft to Malta.
-The follow-up to this operation led to the Battle of Cape Spartivento on 27 November 1940.
-Two of the three damaged battleships were repaired by mid-1941 and control of the Mediterranean continued to swing back and forth until the Italian armistice in 1943.
+Cunningham's estimate that Italians would be unwilling to risk their remaining heavy units was quickly proved wrong.
+Five days after Taranto, Campioni sortied with two battleships, six cruisers and 14 destroyers to disrupt Operation White a mission to deliver aircraft to Malta.
+This operation led to the Battle of Cape Spartivento on 27 November 1940, which was indecisive, although the convoy the British warships were escorting did reach Malta.
+Without the attack on Taranto, the Italians could potentially have had three more battleships at this action.
+Two of the three damaged battleships were repaired by mid-1941, although the third never returned to active service.
+Control of the Mediterranean continued to swing back and forth for the next two years.